anwitabandaru-gif/student/_posts/Foundation/B-tools_and_equipment/2025-09-09-tools_setup-trouble_blog_IPYNB_2_.md

 ## Conclusions and Resolutions

+I am still new to CSP, and many of the challenges I faced with the make command and setup were part of the learning process.
+During the first four weeks of class, I spent time getting familiar with the structure of projects, understanding how files interact, and learning the basics of version control and debugging.
+These initial weeks involved a lot of trial and error—figuring out how to run programs correctly, navigating errors, and understanding the workflow of assignments.

-I am still new to CSP, and many of the challenges I faced with the make command and setup were part of learning.
-Experimenting with solutions and fixing problems on my own has taught me a lot.
-Each error helped me understand more about how things work, and I am gaining confidence as I continue to practice.
+Experimenting with solutions and fixing problems on my own has taught me a great deal.
+Each error I encountered, from setup issues to code bugs, helped me understand more about how things work behind the scenes.
+I am gaining confidence in reading error messages, searching for solutions, and applying fixes effectively.
+Reflecting on these first weeks, I see clear progress in both my technical skills and my problem-solving approach, and I feel more prepared to tackle upcoming projects as I continue to practice.

+## My Progress & Achievements

+Here are some milestones I've accomplished while working on this project:

+- **Added an About Page:**
+  - Created an `about.md` page to introduce myself and the project, helping visitors understand the purpose and background.

+- **Cloned a Repository:**
+  - Successfully cloned the project repository from GitHub to my local machine, setting up my workspace for development.
+  - git clone

+- **Collaborated with My Team:**
+  - Worked together with my teammates on code, documentation, and troubleshooting.
+Used git for version control and communication to resolve issues and share progress.

+- **Jupyter Notebooks and Jokes**
+  - Opened and ran Jupyter Notebooks in VS Code
+  - Practiced with the Jokes.ipynb notebook and converted results into HTML format
+  - Added my own lawyer jokes

+- **Changing Background**
+  - Made changes to the background.md file
+  - Learned how to use Make and local host server
+  - By editing frontmatter, we can change the background image for our website

+These steps helped me build confidence in using git, GitHub, and project management tools.
+Collaboration and documentation are key parts of my workflow!